PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewrite and the terminal layout-optimization conditional.
 The eventual phase should expose five stable IDs in a dedicated direct-owner module while preserving the PAD-after-boundary and transpose-after-PAD recovery sequence.

+That cluster now uses `TerminalBoundaryLayoutContext` and five stable IDs in `passes/terminal_boundary_layout_orchestration.py`.
+Each build creates one fresh scope shared by every immutable invocation, and the module imports all owners directly without importing the lowerer.
+The historical helper is a zero-argument delegate to a frozen main-model context at the same sole call and outer boundaries.
+The explicit order retains boundary-input before PAD and PAD before the final transpose sweep.
+One boundary-input direct import disappears;
+unrelated direct uses of the other owners remain.
+Multiplicity-aware architecture accounting preserves 120 effective ordered calls, and the efficiency fixture retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.